The Virus Empire

 (2) The Invisible Enemy - Docu-Drama

-Viruses are one of the biggest killers in the world.
-In the 20th Century more people died from viral infections than from all the wars around the globe.
-With reconstructions, The Virus Empire uncovers how these invisible enemies are spread and the science behind them.
+Viruses are among the biggest killers in the world.
+In the 20th century, more people died from viral infections than in all the wars worldwide.
+Through reconstructions, The Virus Empire uncovers how these invisible enemies spread — and the science behind them.

-Smallpox is the only virus that is officially eradicated.
-That is why only elderly age groups are vaccinated against it.
-But stocks of the virus are still held by certain governments and this episode goes onto show what might happen if those sources were used as a weapon of mass destruction.
+Smallpox is the only virus to have been officially eradicated — which is why only older generations are generally vaccinated against it.
+But stocks of the virus are still held by certain governments, and this episode goes on to show what might happen if those stockpiles were used as a weapon of mass destruction.

 Terrorists manage to infect the napkins used at the closing reception of an international congress in Berlin with smallpox viruses.
 The New Yorker virologist James Baldrin and the medicine student from Dortmund Sammie Mahale are among the victims.
 A few days after the attack the whole world is panicking with 37 countries recording a smallpox outbreak.

-The second episode The Invisible Enemy features the work of researchers like Brazilian Luiz Pereira, American Nathan Wolfe or French Xavier Pourrut in the tropical forests in South America, Asia and Africa and their hunt for the coming killers.
-These are the still unknown viruses that could very soon jump from animals to humans.
-Experts fear that during outbreaks of killer viruses like ebola or the Marburg virus, terrorists could get the germs from the infected persons and then synthetically multiply them – as it was done in Soviet laboratories twenty years ago.
+The second episode of The Invisible Enemy, follows researchers such as Brazilian Luiz Pereira, American Nathan Wolfe, and French scientist Xavier Pourrut deep into the tropical forests of South America, Asia, and Africa — and their search for the next pandemic threat.
+These are the still-unknown viruses that could soon make the leap from animals to humans.
+Experts fear that during outbreaks of deadly viruses like Ebola or Marburg, terrorists could obtain germs from infected individuals and then synthetically replicate them — as was done in Soviet laboratories two decades ago.

-Smallpox is the only virus that is officially eradicated.
-That is why only elderly age groups are vaccinated against it.
-But stocks of the virus are still held by certain governments and this episode goes onto show what might happen if those sources were used as a weapon of mass destruction.
+Smallpox is the only virus to have been officially eradicated — which is why only older generations are generally vaccinated against it.
+But stocks of the virus are still held by certain governments, and this episode goes on to show what might happen if those stockpiles were used as a weapon of mass destruction.

 Terrorists manage to infect the napkins used at the closing reception of an international congress in Berlin with smallpox viruses.
 The New Yorker virologist James Baldrin and the medicine student from Dortmund Sammie Mahale are among the victims.
 A few days after the attack the whole world is panicking with 37 countries recording a smallpox outbreak.

-The second episode The Invisible Enemy features the work of researchers like Brazilian Luiz Pereira, American Nathan Wolfe or French Xavier Pourrut in the tropical forests in South America, Asia and Africa and their hunt for the coming killers.
-These are the still unknown viruses that could very soon jump from animals to humans.
-Experts fear that during outbreaks of killer viruses like ebola or the Marburg virus, terrorists could get the germs from the infected persons and then synthetically multiply them – as it was done in Soviet laboratories twenty years ago.
+The second episode of The Invisible Enemy, follows researchers such as Brazilian Luiz Pereira, American Nathan Wolfe, and French scientist Xavier Pourrut deep into the tropical forests of South America, Asia, and Africa — and their search for the next pandemic threat.
+These are the still-unknown viruses that could soon make the leap from animals to humans.
+Experts fear that during outbreaks of deadly viruses like Ebola or Marburg, terrorists could obtain germs from infected individuals and then synthetically replicate them — as was done in Soviet laboratories two decades ago.

 Written, directed and produced by: Petra Höfer, Freddie Röckenhaus and Francesca D’Amicis